FreeCAD/FreeCAD/src/Mod/Fem/Readme.md

     FreeCADGui.Control.showDialog(taskd)
 <type 'exceptions.RuntimeError'>: Active task dialog found

+>>> Gui.activeDocument().setEdit(App.ActiveDocument.ActiveObject.Name,0)
+Previously used material cannot be found in material directories.
+Using transient material.

 2. The code is tested until write_abaqus_file(), which does not return!

 3. Ubuntu 14.04.2 bug